COMMONLY ASKED QUESTIONS

 Because we are busy spending every minute before your event, preparing fresh,

 homemade, delicious food, we do not handle rentals personally.
-But, we are happy to work with your rentals.

 Do I get to keep my leftovers?